bbauska/Coursera-Bootstrap/readme.md

 Here, I have signed up into my Bitbucket account, and I have my homepage open here.

-And so I\'m going to create a new repository online on my Bitbucket repository.
+And so I&apos;m going to create a new repository online on my Bitbucket repository.

 I just click on the Create repository, and then this would come up with